d-bl/MAE-gf/docs/stitches.md

 ## Introduction

 A bobbin lace stitch is defined as something that happens when four bobbins meet on a pillow.
 On this page, we present an incomplete list of stitches to choose from.
 There are more than a 1000 possibilities.
-On a future "counting stiches"-page, we will show a logical ordering of the stitches and the way we counted them.
+On page [_couting and listing stitches_][page-counting], we will show a logical ordering of the stitches and the way we counted them.

+[page-counting]: ../docs/counting

 ## Stitches